The City of Wrenshall would like to reinstate the Planning Commission!!

 EPA LEAD/COPPER RULE COMPLIANCE:

-The City sent out letters to residents about the Lead/Copper Compliance Rule (LCCR).
+We have sent out letters to city residents about the Lead/Copper Compliance Rule (LCCR).
 The letter includes instructions on what to do..
 Please read the letter, fill out the enclosed form and send 2 pictures of your water line to:

 email - wrenshallclerk@gmail.com